Year 3. October 7. Our Department’s Hispanic Heritage.

 “For any issue or challenge, I think one of the first steps is raising awareness and a sense of urgency that takes us away from complacency and acceptance,” Dr. Casillas said.
 “Obviously bringing awareness is not a policy resolution, an intervention or creating a new program, but I think it’s the rallying cry that we need.”

 Dr. Casillas was in Sacramento with other members of the 2024 National Hispanic Health Foundation Leadership Fellowship on the day National Latino and Latina Physician Day was officially passed into state law.
-That was a happy accident — they were in town to meet with leaders in the California Department of Public Health and Centene, the largest health net Medicaid provider in the country, and to talk about policy points for proposals some groups of fellows in the program are working on.
+That was a happy accident — they were in town to meet with leaders in the California Department of Public Health and Centene, the largest health net Medicaid provider in the country, and to discuss policy points for proposals some groups of fellows in the program are working on.
 They were also planning to honor Assemblyman Joaquin Arambula, MD, who sponsored the legislation, with an award for his service.

 The serendipitous timing was “really fortunate,” Dr. Casillas recalled.